ShreyashKore/wonderous_compose/README.md

 ## Outline

-* For navigation, I've used the PreCompose library.
-This has a very similar API to the Navigation library on Android which I am already familiar with.
-This library provides page transition and parameter parsing.
+* For navigation, PreCompose library is used.
+This has similar API to the AndroidX navigation library.
 * HomeScreen shows the usage of HorizontalPager along with AnimatedVisibility for animating foreground and background elements
 * ArtifactListScreen uses a ViewModel to store business logic.